 Now, where exactly you draw this line depends largely on your company’s customer service goals, policies, and your own personal mileage.
-But when you feel like a customer is venturing into this territory, don’t be afraid to let them know they’re approaching a boundary in a polite manner.
+But when you feel like an angry customer is venturing into this territory, don’t be afraid to let them know they’re approaching a boundary in a polite manner.

 This leaves them with no choice but to change the way they talk to you if they want their inquiries attended.